Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens`
 </span>

-Get a list of tokens for the Tenant.
+Get a list of tokens for the Tenant, supporting basic search criteria.
+If you need to perform a more advanced token search, see [Search Tokens](#tokens-search-tokens).

 ### Permissions